BUNN-Digital/design-system/README.md

 npm install
 ```

-`cd` into your project folder and `npm run dev` which will start the development server and Gulp.
+`cd` into your project folder and `npm run dev` which will start the Eleventy development server and Gulp.
 Eleventy has browser hot reloading baked in and will watch all files for changes.

-For those of you on Windows, [see Daniel Schildt's potential fix](https://github.com/josephdyer/skeleventy/issues/2#issuecomment-465754702) for the environment helper.

 ## Folder Structure